copenlu/academic-kickstart/content/people/alejandra/index.md

 role = "Visiting Student"

 # Short bio (displayed in user profile at end of posts)
-bio = "Alejandra is a visiting master student from Concordia University, Canada.
+bio = "Alejandra is a visiting master's student from Concordia University, Canada.
 She is working on understanding the reasoning of web agents but with a growing interest in explainability and interpretability of LLMs."

 # External website link
 external_link = "https://www.linkedin.com/in/alejandra-zambrano-a71092196/"